dmolin/davidemolin_meteor/README.md

 The website is live [here](http://davidemolin.com)

-This is a work in progress, with the idea of replacing the current production website implemented with Meteor + React + Redux.
 This project is phasing out the old MeteorJS Mantra-based version (you can find it [here](https://github.com/dmolin/www.davidemolin.com-meteor-react)) and adopting a full Redux approach for managing UI state.